olton/easytest-docs/docs/guide/advanced/extending-matchers.md

-# Expanding Expectations
+# Extending Expectations

 When you're writing tests, you often need to check that values meet certain conditions.
 `expect` gives you access to a number of `matchers` that let you validate different things.

 If you miss the built-in matchers, you can easily create your own by fattening up an instance of Expect.